Pricing your home is both an art and a science.

 The Role of a Real Estate Agent in Pricing

-- There is no “exact price” for real estate
+- There is no “exact price” for real estate, but a good experienced agent can establish a fair value to maximize your return.

 - Estimate your net proceeds

 - An agent has NO control over the market, only the marketing plan.
-Never select an agent based on price.
+Never select an agent just because of the price they suggest.